 Nestled in the northern San Luis Valley at 7,707 feet, Saguache is a Statutory Town with a small historic district.
 There are several commercial businesses in town.

 Situated in Saguache County, the town by the same name is also the county seat.
-It had a population of 493 in 2010.
+It had a population of 505 in 2020.
 It was incorporated in 1891.
-Today some businesses in town include a library, county museum, gas station, liquor store, hotel and two restaurants.

-The Saguache Creek flows through town.
+The Saguache Creek flows through the town.
 The Sangre de Cristo Mountains lie visible to the east of town and the San Juan Mountains to the west.
 It’s considered a gateway to the San Luis Valley and offers great outdoor recreation.

 The name Saguache may come from a Native Ute word meaning “sand dune”.
 It’s pronounced like “suh watch”.
 It is also said to come from a Ute language word “”Saguaguachipa”, meaning “blue earth — water at the blue earth.”
 It could refer to a deposit of blue clay near the creek or springs to to the north where blue earth was said to be found.

 A 1977 Ute Dictionary from Ignacio, Colorado states it refers to “green place”.
 While the Colorado State Historical Society believes the name means “blue water”.
-Either way it’s one of the most interesting town names in Colorado.
+No matter the meaning, it’s one of the most interesting town names in Colorado.

 Aug – Saguache Community Pow Wow – Native American celebration with traditional music and dance, including a drum circle.
 It’s held over two days in late August and free to the public.

 Sep – Fall Festival & Quilt Show – A classic fall festival combined with a silent auction of local art and quilts.
 Proceeds benefit the Saguache Chamber for future events and community development.

 State Wildlife Areas: